 Original Eruptions.
 The frescoes dotting the ancient city of Pompeii — known for the huge natural disaster of the Mount Vesuvius eruption in AD 79 — could be described as downright pornographic.
 On everything from graffiti to bathhouse murals was covered in pictures of sexual acts — with pictures, names and terms drawn on brothel doors as a menu of services to be enjoyed within.
 Now, thousands of years later, these inscriptions can be read to describe someone named ‘Myrtis’ who was apparently very gifted with their mouth…

 As the Romans Do.
 Sex between men was common in ancient Roman culture and carried with it its own dynamics, including a double-standard regarding oral sex.
-It was a humiliation for the person who performing oral sex, which is why calling someone a ‘sucker’ was a common insult even then.
+It was a humiliation for the person who performs oral sex, which is why calling someone a ‘sucker’ was a common insult even then.

 Going Greek.
 Fellatio didn’t fare much better with Rome’s neighbors: the Greeks considered a blowjob to be a ‘waste’ of seed.
 It was seen as one’s duty to make every sperm count, as famously sung about in a well-known Monty Python ditty.